A-Series-of-Dice-Based-Events/IronGods/Technology Guide/README.md

 ## Technological Radiation

 Technological radiation is a mostly invisible hazard that suffuses a spherical area and can extend into objects.
-Each area of radiation has an associated intensity stepping up from Low to Medium to High to Severe, and the areas work the same way as listed in the [Technology Guide](https://www.d20pfsrd.com/gamemastering/traps-hazards-and-special-terrains/hazards/environmental-hazards/radiation/).
+Each area of radiation has an associated intensity stepping up from Low to Medium to High to Severe, and the areas work the same way as listed on *[Technology Guide, pg.
+55-56](https://www.d20pfsrd.com/gamemastering/traps-hazards-and-special-terrains/hazards/environmental-hazards/radiation/)*.

 Whenever a creature enters or starts their turn in an area of technological radiation, they make a single Fortitude save.
 On a failure, they become drained and afflicted with Radiation Poisoning, with the value and stage dependent on the intensity of radiation they were exposed to.
 This drained condition cannot be lowered by a full-night's rest.